Opening Times

 Weekend Clinics

-Saturday Clinics: Standard and new patient appointments are available on Saturdays.
-The cost of a standard Saturday appointment is $130 with a $42.85 Medicare rebate.
-The cost for a new patient Saturday appointment is $215 with a $82.90 Medicare rebate.
+Saturday Clinics: The cost of a standard 15-minute consult on Saturday is $130 with a $42.85 Medicare rebate.

 Telehealth